 How’d they do it?

 For starters, since the 2003 SARS outbreak, Hong Kong residents have taken to wearing masks regularly.
-Plus, they’re rule-followers who ardently observed social distancing recommendations.
+Plus, they’re law-abiding citizens who ardently observed social distancing recommendations.
 Though the government has loosened some social distancing requirements, masks are still mandatory everywhere.

-To date, Hong Kong has reported 4,972 cases and about 101 deaths.
+To date, Hong Kong has reported 93,905 confirmed cases and 4,752 deaths.

 Certain people — including students, medical professionals, engineers, design specialists, and managers working on projects in India — are welcome back if they obtain the proper visas, test negative, and quarantine for two weeks upon arrival.